intel/media-driver/README.md

 - ATSM

+## Backward Compatibility
+No code changes may be introduced that would regress support for any currently supported hardware.
+All contributions must ensure continued compatibility and functionality across all supported hardware platforms.
+Failure to maintain hardware compatibility may result in the rejection or reversion of the contribution.

+Any deliberate modifications or removal of hardware support will be transparently communicated in the release notes.

+API options are solely considered as a stable interface.
+Any debug parameters, environmental variables, and internal data structures, are not considered as an interface and may be changed or removed at any time.

 ## Known Issues and Limitations

 1. Intel(R) Media Driver for VAAPI is recommended to be built against gcc compiler v6.1